Qudit Clauser-Horne-Shimony-Holt Inequality and Nonlocality from Wigner Negativity: Contextuality and nonlocality bounds

-As a result, any nc model, a convex mixture of deterministic classical value assignment (nc$^\ast$), can maximally achieve On the other hand, a pure state state $\rho$ maximally violates the non-contextual inequality, which it defines via its characteristic function, among all qudit states if $\tr (\rho^2) = 1 > B_{\mathrm{nc}}^{\max}$.
-We confirm with Eq.\,\eqref{eq:wignerbounds} that non-trivial negativity volume, $N[\Psi]>0$, is necessary for such a violation.
-As a result, Eq.\,\eqref{eq:belloperator} defines a family of inequalities based on Wigner negative states that are witnesses of contextuality if $1 > d^2 \max_{a_1,a_2 \in \fld^{2}} \vert W_{a_1,a_2} [\rho]\vert $.
+On the other hand, the pure state $\rho = \sigma$ maximally violates the non-contextual inequality, which it defines via its characteristic function, among all qudit states if $\tr (\rho^2) = 1 > B_{\mathrm{NC}}^{\max}$.
+We verify that non-trivial negativity volume, $N[\Psi]>0$, is necessary for such a violation, see Eq.\,\eqref{eq:wignerbounds}.
+As a result, Eq.\,\eqref{eq:belloperatorgen} defines a family of inequalities based on Wigner negative states that are witnesses of contextuality if $1 > d^2 \max_{a_1,a_2 \in \fld^{2}} \vert W_{a_1,a_2} [\rho]\vert $.
 This specifically exploit the equivalence of Wigner negativity and contextuality with Pauli measurements~\cite{Delfosse2017}.

-If we spatially separate the qudits, and the Pauli measurements cannot be performed simultaneously, a local hidden variable (lhv) model is less restrictive than the non-contextual one, and instead can assign a deterministic value $\omega^{\alpha_r}$ with $\alpha_r \in \fld$, $r = 0,\dots,d$, for each of the $d+1$ measurement settings, independently.
-Then, any lhv model can maximally attain
+If we spatially separate the two qudits, the Pauli measurements on Alice's and Bob's side cannot be performed jointly, and a local-hidden-variable (LHV) model is less restrictive than a non-contextual one.
+In particular, a deterministic LHV strategy assigns a phase to each of the $d+1$ local measurement settings (i.e., to each commuting Pauli subgroup) independently on the two parties.
+Writing $r(u)\in\{0,\dots,d\}$ for the label of the commuting subgroup containing $u\in\fld^2$ and fixing the identity value $T_0=\mathds{1}$ to $1$ (equivalently $\alpha_0=\beta_0=0$), we obtain the LHV bound